The Birgitta Sintring Foundation

 The scholarships are for young scientists affiliated with the Department of Ecology and Genetics (IEG).
 In this context young scientists are defined as career stages from the start of PhD studies up to 7 years after PhD degree (career breaks, e.g., for child care and sick leaves, can be deducted from the total time).
 Affiliation is defined as currently employed at IEG or invited by a hosted/supervisor current employed at IEG.

 For incoming applicants (currently not employed at IEG, UU), the application must be accompanied by a letter of support from an active researcher at IEG with whom the applicant plans to work.
-In case of incoming post docs this person will serve as the post doc supervisor.
-Group leaders at IEG can serve as hosts for incoming applicants.
+In case of incoming post-docs, this person will serve as the post doc supervisor.
+See below for a list of group leaders at IEG, who can serve as host for incoming applicants.

 How to apply?